Sherlock-HolmesJM/tegy/README.md

     You can use Tegy as your rough record, later, write it down in your book; or use it as your main budget recorder.
 Either way, with Tegy, you never have to have a messy record.

+    So, what are you waiting for?
+Give Tegy a try.

 ### Batch

     A Batch consist of the following: